The simple way to determine a building’s efficiency is to EnergyStar Benchmark it.

 - Certification – if the benchmark scores returns 75 or higher, a building is eligible for Certification, which enables building ownership to obtain EnergyStar status to show show the businesses commitment to sustainability, social responsibility, and lowered environmental impact.

-As a service to our customers, we provide our benchmarking capabilities at not cost to help determine how efficient their facility is and score it.
+BENCHMARK YOUR BUILDING – as a service to our customers, we provide facility benchmarking at no cost to help determine how efficient your facility is, and score it.
 Download the questionnaire here.
 It should only take you about 30-40 minutes total to collect data and submit back to us.

-- Most companies who have already made efficiency improvements in refrigeration and lighting will score 75 or above and qualify for certification.
+- Your building needs to have a score of 75 or above and qualify for certification.

-- To become EnergyStar Certified, we work with your building architect, or a local architect or Physical Engineer to verify all of the data and analysis from our benchmarking study.
+- To become EnergyStar Certified, we work with your local architect or a Physical Engineer to verify all of the data and analysis from our benchmarking study.

 - Once validated, their sign-off is accepted by EnergyStar and we apply for certification.